linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/SPI-Programmer-Best-Practices.md

 - Additional debugging capabilities
 - Excellent reliability record

+**Budget & fast option:** **CH347F** is a good budget choice when you need higher speed and adjustable VIO; verify the specific module exposes VIO and how to configure it.

-For budget-conscious users, **CH341A rev 1.6+ is acceptable** but:
+**Budget & basic option:** **CH341A rev 1.6+** is acceptable for occasional flashing but:
-- Verify it has voltage selector switch
+- Verify it has a physical voltage selector or regulator
-- Expect longer flash times
+- Expect longer read/write times
 - Limited to basic SPI operations

+**DIY option:** **Raspberry Pi Pico** is a capable DIY option for 3.3V-only workflows (requires more setup).

-**Never use old CH341A programmers** without voltage selection - they can damage your hardware.
+**Never use old CH341A programmers** without voltage selection — they can damage your hardware.

----

-*This guide is based on extensive community testing and feedback.
-For specific platform flashing instructions, refer to the individual device guides.*